 Use Hashtags, Ask Questions and Keep Post Consistently

 Hashtags make it easy for people to search for specific topics on Twitter.
 If you’re going to use them, try not to use more than 2 in any given post.
 Any more than that and things seem almost spammy, and users may avoid following you out of sheer lack of interest.
-Make sure that whatever hashtags you choose, they are relevant to your post so you receive a little bit of
+Make sure that whatever hashtags you choose are relevant to your post, so you receive a bit more exposure.

 Posting every 5 minutes will not get you unfollowed, but it will get you ignored.
 When you post too often, people begin to ignore what you have to say to them.
-With this in mind, try to keep your posts around every hour or so, so you don’t “invade” the user.
-No one wants to hear any of the people they follow ramble on every few minutes.
-Additionally, users will look to see how often you are posting, so take care just to avoid overposting at all costs.
+Try to keep your posts around every hour or so, so you don’t 'spam' the user.
+No one wants to hear people they follow ramble on every few minutes.
+Additionally, users will look to see how often you are posting, so take precautions not to come off spammy.

-Remember, Twitter isn’t going to get you the popularity like Facebook does, but if you play your Twitter marketing plan right, you'll have a great opportunity to expand your brand awareness and potentially add to your bottom line by driving new sources of revenue.
-Be sure to stay current with the latest web and technology tweets @ https://twitter.com/finalwebdesign
+Remember, Twitter isn’t going to get you the popularity as Facebook does.
+Still, if you play your Twitter marketing plan right, you'll have an excellent opportunity to expand your brand awareness and potentially add to your bottom line by driving new revenue sources.
+Be sure to stay current with the latest web and technology tweets @ https://Twitter.com/FinalWebDesign.